pySTEPS/pysteps/CONTRIBUTING.rst

 **Using Black auto-formatter**

-To ensure a minimal style consistency, in pysteps we use `black <https://black.readthedocs.io/en/stable/>`_ to auto-format to the code.
+To ensure a minimal style consistency, we use
+`black <https://black.readthedocs.io/en/stable/>`_ to auto-format to the source code.
 The black configuration used in the pysteps project is defined in the pyproject.toml, and it is automatically detected by black.

 Black can be installed using any of the following::